Pity Meghan Markle: How our divided world is making any celebrity philanthropy political

 Pity Meghan Markle, Duchess of Sussex, who has risen to the throne of royal celebrity at a time when advocating on behalf of women’s health and safety is condemned by right-leaning publications as “risky territory.”

-Take, for example, a recent op-ed in the Wall Street Journal by former Journal editor-in-chief Gerard Baker, who derides Markle’s support for “causes” (his quotes).
-In the September issue of British Vogue, Markle, as guest-editor, showcased “15 women activists, almost all associated with left-leaning causes,” Baker writes.
+Take, for example, a recent op-ed in the Wall Street Journal by former Journal editor in chief Gerard Baker, who derides Markle’s support for “causes” (his quotes).
+In the September issue of British Vogue, Markle, as guest editor, showcased “15 women activists, almost all associated with left-leaning causes,” Baker writes.
 This framing would suggest that New Zealand’s democratically elected head of state, Jacinda Ardern, is a mere activist, and that her fight against terrorism after the Christchurch mosque shooting is “left-leaning.”
 Baker also believes that it is left-leaning to call out serial rapists, and left-leaning to save women from death in childbirth.

 Recent history suggests that even the most anodyne of philanthropic causes is not immune.

-If causes like these are off-limits as politically polarizing, what’s a royal celebrity to do?
+If causes like these are off limits as politically polarizing, what’s a royal celebrity to do?
 Or a commoner celebrity, for that matter.

 Our society has become increasingly divided, and our philanthropic giving is following suit.
 The trend is a boon for organizations with a clear identity associated with the right or left, like the National Rifle Association or Planned Parenthood.
 But it complicates the charitable efforts of altruistic public figures, who can find themselves caught up in our ever-shifting culture wars.
 Ultimately, it also complicates the work of nonprofits themselves, who can lose half their prospective donors in the time that it takes a tweet to go viral.
 Recent history suggests that even the most anodyne of philanthropic causes is not immune.